I am an avid researcher.

 A brief overview would be that Queenstown is good for hospitality work (particularly throughout the winter sports season), Christchurch has a lot of work in construction, there are plenty of fruit picking jobs year-round across the Islands (but mostly during summer), and the bigger cities are understandably better places to find office and administration roles.

-My top tips for finding work would be:
+My top tips for finding work are:

 - Make sure you have a strong CV (see Step 5).